solana-labs/solana-program-library/governance/README.md

 # SPL Governance

-SPL Governance is a program the chief purpose of which is to provide core building blocks and primitives to create Decentralized Autonomous Organizations (DAOs) on Solana blockchain.
+SPL Governance is a program the chief purpose of which is to provide core building blocks and primitives to create Decentralized Autonomous Organizations (DAOs) on the Solana blockchain.

 The program is DAO type and asset type agnostic and can be used to build any type of DAOs which can own and manage any type of assets.